 POTENTIALLY FATAL PATHOGENS AIRBORNE IN THE PHARMACY

 Extremely serious deficiencies were found by CMS during the February 2017 Validation Survey.
 The hospital own records showed the hospital was harboring potentially fatal pathogens in its pharmacy.
 The pathogens were airborne in the pharmacy for a 1-year period.
-The hospital was careless or negligent when it failed to eradicate the dangerous microorganisms.
+The hospital was negligent by failing to eradicate the dangerous microorganisms.
 (The Director of the Pharmacy was replaced after the CMS report was issued.)

-LVMC should have been fined but got off easy.
+LVMC got off easy.
 Paradise Valley Hospital in National City, California, was hit with a $17,500 penalty for a similar violation.

 486 AMBULANCE TRIPS TO ANOTHER HOSPITAL IN SANTA BARBARA COUNTY DURING 2016